JamesTurnerGit/CV/README.md

 ### Phase 4 Computers 2006-2007

 Responsible for repairing machines hardware and software.
 This job appealed directly to my love of puzzle solving.
 Each machine was a new puzzle for me to sink my teeth into.
-Here I learned Good time management.
+Expereienced working to tight deadlines and limited resoureces.
 ***

 ## <a name="Education">Education</a>

 ### Makers Academy

 Built upon my foundation of learning by studying new concepts like TDD, SOLID, MVC and more.
-Changed my patterns of thinking about programming to result in much neater code than before I started.
+Changed my patterns of thinking about programming to result in writing much neater code than before I started.

 ### 2 years at Bradford University

 Studied Cybernetics and virtual worlds - this included subjects like Human interface design, Robotics and Programming.
+Programming specifically involved basic neural networks and other control systems as well as basic OOD.
 ***

 ## <a name="interests">Interests</a>